Loop3D/ImplicitBenchmark/Moureze/_README.md

  * `Sections_[EW,NS].csv` are sections lines.
 The field `PART_ID` is a unique section identifier in each file.

+All Data Files contain a Cutoff column, than contains a random number which may be used to decimate the data set.
+For example, taking 20% of the data means using only the points whose cutoff is lower than 0.2

 ## Results

 Please rename the `Results_` as `Results_YOURNAME` directory.
 The directory